 The use of a SuperK EXTREME/FIANIUM laser in different setups is enabled by the easy mounting of the laser output fiber in the collimator holders mounted in the different setups.

 The SuperK laser is fully modular, allowing easy operation and service where accessory modules can be added without configuration – all plug & play.
 Operation is simple and functions can be changed on-the-fly without powering down the system.

 The SuperK VARIA filter turns the SuperK laser into a powerful single-line laser with a 440 nm tuning range and variable bandwidth.
 The center wavelength of the pass band can be tuned anywhere between 400 and 840 nm and the bandwidth is variable between 10 and 100 nm.

 Perovskites are a vast number of compounds with a perovskite crystal structure using the chemical formula: ABX3 where A and B are cations (e.g. CH3NH3 and Pb), and X is an anion (e.g. I, Cl or O).

-Perovskites are typically direct bandgap materials which makes them useful for sensors, solar cells, LEDs, and lasers.
+Perovskites are typically direct bandgap materials that makes them useful for sensors, solar cells, LEDs, and lasers.
 Changing the crystal size and ratios of the elements tune the properties, such as bandgap, and allow for tandem layers to get optimum solar absorption.

 The first demonstration of a crystalline perovskite solar cell was in 2012.
 Since then, perovskite has exceeded 20% and even beaten Si in tandem devices.